 Most above-ground pools are do-it-yourself, intermediate-level projects.
 Assembly is usually not complicated but it does take time.
 So be sure to set aside a week to ten days and to have a couple of assistants to help.

-It's best to choose a fair season with no rain or snow, or, especially, no wind.
-Owners of larger pools or owners who want to expedite the process may wish to have a professional install the pool.
+It's best to choose a fair season with no rain or snow, and, especially, no wind.
+Owners of larger pools or those who want to expedite the process may wish to have a professional install the pool.
 Professionals can usually install the pool in one or two days.

 Install the pool on perfectly flat ground that has good drainage.
-Local codes may require your pool to be more than 6 feet from the property line and at least 10 feet from the street.
+Local codes may require your pool to be a minimum of three feet from a side or rear property line and at least 10 feet from the street.
 Other safety codes pertaining to fencing and electrical may apply, as well.

 Several days before you begin the installation, carefully read the owner's manual and installation sheet.
 If you have a protected staging area, begin to lay out the materials ahead of time.